Fort Yuma

 Fort Yuma was a fort in California located in Imperial County, across the Colorado River from Yuma, Arizona.
-It was on the Butterfield Overland Mail route from 1858 until 1861 and was abandoned May 16, 1883, and transferred to the Department of the Interior.
+It was established in 1848.
+It served as a stop on the Butterfield Overland Mail route from 1858 until 1861.
+The fort was retired from active military service on May 16, 1883, and transferred to the Department of the Interior.
 The Fort Yuma Indian School and the Saint Thomas Yuma Indian Mission now occupy the site.
 It is one of the "associated sites" listed as Yuma Crossing and Associated Sites on the National Register of Historic Places in the Yuma Crossing National Heritage Area.
 In addition, it is registered as California Historical Landmark #806.

 History

 Pre-Civil War

 First established after the end of the Mexican–American War (1848), the fort was originally located in the bottoms near the Colorado River, less than a mile below the mouth of the Gila River.
 It was constructed to defend the newly settled community of Yuma, New Mexico Territory, located on the other side of the Colorado River, and the nearby Mexican border.

 In March 1851 the post was moved to a small elevation on the Colorado's west bank.
 This site had been occupied by Camp Calhoun, named for Senator John C. Calhoun.
 It was established on October 2, 1849, by 1st Lieutenant Cave J. Couts, 1st Dragoons, for the boundary survey party led by 2nd Lieutenant Amiel W. Whipple, Corps of Topographical Engineers.
 A ferry service, maintained by the soldiers for the survey party's convenience, also accommodated emigrants.

 Fort Yuma was established during the Yuma War to protect the southern emigrant travel route to California and to attempt control of the territorial Quechan, or Yumans, in their homeland, the surrounding 100 mi area.
 Established by Captain Samuel P. Heintzelman, 2nd Infantry Regiment, the fort was originally named 'Camp Independence.'

 In March 1851, when the post was moved to its permanent site, its name was changed to Camp Yuma.
 A year later the post was designated Fort Yuma.
 In June 1851 the Army virtually abandoned the post because of the high costs incurred in maintaining it, and it was completely abandoned on December 6, 1851, when its commissary was practically empty of provisions.
 The post, however, was reoccupied by Captain Heintzelman on February 29, 1852.